Mail & Guardian proves itself to be a source of destruction of apartheid memory, once again

 Confabulating History

-The Levy article appears to be a confabulation of a previous article which may have once appeared in the Weekly Mail, and which may predate the actual event known as Purple Rain?
+The Levy article appears to be a confabulation of a previous article which may have once appeared in the Weekly Mail, and which may predate the actual event?
 A slug suggests it to be a rewrite of a South African Press Association news brief, who remembers SAPA?

 SAPS used water up until the very first use of the purple dye in 1989.

 The Mail and Guardian did not exist in 1985, nor 1989, so the source is rather questionable.
-Typical of a media outlet that destroyed my book review of A Secret Burden, which refuses to acknowledge any guilt, and has failed to provide compensation to this day.
+Typical of a media outlet that destroyed my book review of A Secret Burden (The Border War – Memories of the War by South African Soldiers Who Fought in it), which refuses to acknowledge any guilt, and has failed to provide compensation to this day?

-After-thought.
-Could the article and its dateline, be deliberate misinformation, or the accidental result of foreign AI-on-the-fly — a Deep Seek machine peppered by woke ideology, same as images of America’s founding fathers, re-imagined by Gemini, seeking to please everyone with thoughtful adherence to DEI — or something malign, an attempt to avoid any implication of 1989 like Tienanmen?
+Could the article and its dateline, be deliberate misinformation,or something more malign, an attempt to avoid any implication of 1989 like Tienanmen?
+Was it the accidental result of foreign AI delivering woke ideology, same as images of America’s founding fathers, re-imagined by Gemini, seeking to please everyone with thoughtful adherence to DEI?

-In the future, non-racial anti-apartheid protests may mistakenly be cast as exclusively female affairs, the Rainbow culture which congregated on Greenmarket Square is reduced to an ersatz facsimile –merely to conform with contemporary academic notions of intersectionality — every protestor is suddenly a transsexual opposed to Zionism or railing against Taiwan?
+In the future, South Africa’s non-racial anti-apartheid protests may mistakenly be cast as exclusively female affairs, the Rainbow culture which congregated on Greenmarket Square in 1989 is being reduced to an ersatz facsimile — merely to conform with contemporary academic notions of intersectionality — every protestor is now suddenly a disabled transsexual opposed to Zionism or railing against Taiwan?

 Post-thought.
 So I take another look at today’s online Mail & Guardian, which carries total garbage, like “Why the HUAWEI WATCH GT 6 Pro is the top pick for style, performance and endurance“, as most South Africans, I no longer read.
 The outlet is a highly subsidized media trap, a quasi-government technocrat site stuck in the technology of 2010, plastered with advertising from the Nelson Mandela Foundation for a lecture by Franceska Albanese, feeding on its own entrails.